 Highlight of your overall time here?

-It is difficult to pick one, but I would say being an active volunteer while studying MBM has been a big one.
+It's difficult to pick one, but I would say being an active volunteer while studying the MBM has been a big one.
 I became interested in volunteering after I learned about the University’s Employability Plus Programme.
 I have worked for various organisations such as the United Nations Association of New Zealand, Hamilton Police, The Salvation Army, New Zealand Red Cross, Habitat for Humanity, and Dementia Waikato.

 I have also been an intern and volunteer at Go Eco (Waikato Environment Centre).
 Volunteering has given me the satisfaction of helping the community of the country which has given me so much already.
 It has also helped me in exploring new and different roles, and gaining the experience of different work spaces in New Zealand.